 Nous, a small high end restaurant using the new style of food sharing.
 The food is gastronomic, classic with modern and often Asian influences.
 The service is good and informal.
 The atmosphere is classic with good music.
 A place for a special dinner, in a classy small scale restaurant.

-Lb°DbB – Lunchboutique De Belegde Boterham, de perfect lunch spot for a light lunch, serving sandwiches quiches and salads.
-The classic lunchspot close to the shopping streets and the central square.
+DbB De belegde Boterham, de perfect lunch spot for a light lunch, serving sandwiches quiches and salads, or a wafel or pancake in the afternoon.
+The classic lunchspot is close to the shopping streets and the central square.
 Nice interior.
-Closed on Sundays.
+Daily from 11:30 AM till 3:30 PM.
+Closed on Sunday.

 De Wijngaert, a grill restaurant, the place to be for a barbecued steak with classic Belgian fries.
 It is a family business and especially in winter a great warm cosy place to eat.
 Close to one of the famous tourist spots; the beguinage and the Minnewater (Lake of love).